 Of course, Melons can be grown under glass as well as sourced from the Mediterranean, Brazil, etc. The British have become markedly more adventurous and knowledgeable in their food choices in my lifetime.
 The Climate Emergency is now forcing us to rethink our diets again.
 Flying food huge distances across the world is now questionable as we struggle to reduce carbon emissions.
 It is suggested that we should all buy our food from locally sustainable sources or grow our own fruit and vegetables.
 It is certainly food for thought as UN Climate Change COP 25 talks take place in Madrid from 2-13 December 2019.

 © Karen Andrews

 References and Further Reading

-Melon de Cavaillon (2018): Production du Melon de Cavaillon.
+- Melon de Cavaillon (2018): Production du Melon de Cavaillon.
 Un terroir unique.
-Last accessed 4 December 2019.

 Karen does not seek or receive any commercial interest or advantage from this blog.
 She is not promoting any business venture.
 She simply loves to share fascinating facts about plants.
 These pages illustrate her love of plants, botany, biodiversity, gardens and creative expression.
 There is always so much to learn about plant diversity.
 This blog is designed as a showcase for photography, commentary on plants and wildlife, gardens and other places visited, horticulture and related topics.
 Viewpoints are her own, not those of her employer.